Embracing the Journey: My Son’s First Year in Hockey 2024

 Learning from each other’s strengths encourages growth.

 My son’s unique journey may not mirror others on the team, but it offers its own set of valuable lessons.
-Each player brings something special to the ice,
+Each player brings something special to the ice, whether it is size, speed, agility, or strategic thinking, embracing each of these differences enriches the entire team dynamic.

 Looking Ahead with Hope